 What is possible?
 Write this down and just let it flow.
 No editing.
 You may be surprised at what comes through.

 Do your research and find the best one for you.
 Here’s detailed information on support groups.

 Learn how to play a musical instrument.
-Keep it simple.
 Discover the joy you can feel when strumming a ukulele, blowing on a harmonica, or pounding a drum.
 Remember that this is just for you.
 Pick an instrument that makes you happy.

 Listen to how you speak to others about your disease.
 “Never own a disease.
 Reduce the amount of time you talk about it.
 Refuse to allow illness a place in your consciousness.”
 RawforBeauty.com

-It’s fine to talk to your few confidants about how you are really doing.
-The idea is not to broadcast all the nitty-gritty details to everyone you come into contact with.
-Learn a new Be aware of the words you speak when those outside of your inner circle ask about you.
+It’s fine to talk to your few confidants about how you are doing.
+The idea is not to broadcast all the nitty-gritty details to everyone you come into contact.
+Be aware of the words you speak when those outside your inner circle ask about you.

-I have placed all over my house small groupings that soothe my soul and make me smile.
+I have all over my house small groupings that soothe my soul and make me smile.